mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 ---
-title: "Navigating the Caviness File Structure"
+title: "Navigating the Caviness File System Structure"
 teaching: 30
 exercises: 5
 questions:
 - "How do I navigate and start interacting with files and directories on Caviness?"
-- "How do I track where I am at?"
+- "How do I keep track of where I am in the file system?"
 objectives:
-- Learn how to navigate around directories and look at their contents
+- Learn how to navigate around directories and look at their contents.
 - Explain the difference between a file and a directory.
 - Translate an absolute path into a relative path and vice versa.
 - Identify the actual command, flags, and filenames in a command-line call.